Cassie testifies that Sean 'Diddy' Combs raped her and threatened to release sex videos

 “I feared for my career.
 I feared for my family.
 It’s just embarrassing.
 It’s horrible and disgusting.
 No one should do that to anyone," said Cassie, whose legal name is Casandra Ventura.

 Prosecutors showed the jury five still images from the sex videos on Wednesday.
 Cassie said the images depicted her at various stages of the encounters Combs called "freak-offs."
-One juror's eyes widened, and another shook his head from side to side.
+One juror's eyes widened.
+Another shook his head from side to side.

 She sued Combs in 2023, accusing him of years of physical and sexual abuse.
-Within hours, the suit was settled for $20 million — a figure Cassie disclosed for the first time Wednesday — but dozens of similar legal claims followed from other women, sparking the criminal investigation against him.
+Within hours, the suit was settled for $20 million — a figure Cassie disclosed for the first time Wednesday — but dozens of similar legal claims followed from other women.

 Prosecutors accuse Combs of exploiting his status as a powerful music executive to violently force Cassie and other women to take part in sexual encounters.
-He is charged with five counts, including sex trafficking by force, fraud or coercion.
+He is charged with crimes including racketeering and sex trafficking by force, fraud or coercion.
 Several other accusers are set to testify.

-Combs denies all of the allegations and has pleaded not guilty.
-His attorneys acknowledge he could be violent, but say the sex he and others engaged in was consensual and that nothing he did amounted to sex trafficking or racketeering.
+Combs denies all of the allegations.
+His attorneys acknowledge he could be violent, but say the sex he and others engaged in was consensual and that nothing he did amounted to a criminal enterprise.

 Combs’ lawyers were expected to begin cross-examining Cassie on Thursday, when they will get the chance to challenge her credibility or poke holes in her account of what happened.